Quanmuito/withsecure-assignment/README.md

 * Q: How does your application scale and guarantee near-realtime processing when the incoming traffic increases?
 * A: My application can be scaled up by increase MAX_NUMBER_OF_MESSAGES to read more message at once and reducing the INTERVAL to make it processes submissions from SQS more frequent.

-* Where are the possible bottlenecks and how to tackle those?
+* Q: here are the possible bottlenecks and how to tackle those?
 * A: One possible bottlenecks would be 'receive_messages' method returns maximum 10 messages with or 'put_records' method support up to 500 records each request.
 * In order to solve this, I can set up more queue and more data stream, then set up the software to watch each queue and stream pair.

-* What kind of metrics you would collect from the application to get visibility to its througput, performance and health?
+* Q: What kind of metrics you would collect from the application to get visibility to its througput, performance and health?
-* I would collect number of messages read and number of events published within a period of time to asset the throughput and performance of the software.
+* A: I would collect number of messages read and number of events published within a period of time to asset the throughput and performance of the software.
 In addition, I would collect the number of submissions from sensors to adjust the interval and solve possible bottlenecks.

 * Q: How would you deploy your application in a real world scenario?
 * A: In a real world scenario, I would depoy it as a microservice to format data from SQS before published to Kinesis to be analyzed.

 * Q: What kind of testing, deployment stages or quality gates you would build to ensure a safe production deployment?
 * A: I followed Single Responsibility Principle and write unit tests like 'test_main.py' file.
-In real world, I would set up some jobs to run those tests on a CI (for example with Github Actions).
+I also set up a workflow with Github Actions, which will run that test file on every push to ensure every function works as expected.
 * I prefer 3 steps of testing before deploy to production.
     - 1st step - Development stage: The person that review the PR should test the application with his/her local environment.
     - 2nd step - Staging stage: The application should be deployed to an UAT server (a server that mimic production but for testing purpose) or a replicated server and let testers work on it.
     - 3rd step - Production stage: The application deployed to production environment.

 ## Setup

+You will need to turn on the environment first, then start the service.

-### Prerequisite
+### Running the environment

 Follow instruction to set up the environment that includes mock AWS with localstack and mock sensor-fleet.

-### Running the services
+### Running the service

 Once the environment is up, open a terminal at this folder and use command `docker-compose up -d`.